Mattral/TodoApp/README.md

 # TodoApp

-Simple react app for fun
+Simple react app for fun, currently just a skeleton.